 Gas

 Repair category 1

-Notes No obvious issues to report.
-An annual gas safety test should be considered.
+Notes There are no obvious issues noted in relation to the gas installation.

+Annual safety inspections are recommended.

-Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted to the visible plumbing apparatus.
-The Bathroom fittings have been well maintained.
+Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted in respect of the visible plumbing apparatus.
+The bathroom suite is of a slightly dated style, but has been adequately maintained.
+Normal wear and tear is noted.

 Heating and hot water

 Repair category 1

-Notes The central heating system has not been tested as this is outside our remit.
+Notes The central heating system has not been inspected as this is not in our remit.
 There are no obvious issues to report, but it would be prudent to arrange for annual servicing to be carried out.

 Drainage

 Repair category 1

-Notes There are no obvious defects noted to be affecting the foul or surface water drainage systems.
+Notes There are no defects noted in relation to the foul and surface water drainage systems.